-- ► Electronic board S61 (Figure 1.7 p.
+► Electronic board S61 (Figure 1.7 p.
 13), with microprocessor, it controls the appliance and displays data, messages and operative codes.
-The appliance is monitored and programmed by interacting with the display and the knob. - ➤ Satellite AR11 electronic board (Figure 1.8 p.
-14), interconnected to the S61 board and located next to it, used to control the cycle switching valve and to control defrosting operations of the GAHP-AR unit.
+The appliance is monitored and programmed by interacting with the display and the knob.
+Satellite W10 electronic board (Figure 1.8 p.
+14), interconnected to the S61 board and located next to it, used to control defrosting operations of the GAHP-A unit.